 Holiday Lights Travel Route

-Please view the Holiday Lights Travel Route to see the suggested traffic flow for vehicles traveling to view the holiday light display.
+Please view this interactive Holiday Lights Travel Route to see the traffic flow for vehicles traveling to view the holiday light display.
 Vehicles exiting the 210 freeway at Carnelian Street will be directed south on Carnelian Street, west on 19th Street, and north on Sapphire Street to access the holiday lights in the Thoroughbred and Jennet neighborhoods.
 Local residents only can still travel north on Carnelian Street from the freeway exit.

 Each year, the Rancho Cucamonga Police Department and Traffic Engineering Division develop a Traffic Management Plan to minimize traffic congestion and ensure public safety.
+Please view this interactive map for more information.

 AB 1616, the Cottage Food Law, went into effect statewide on January 1, 2013, and allows for certain low-risk foods to be prepared and sold from a residence under certain conditions.
 For a list of allowable food items and other information related to the Cottage Food Law, please visit the County Public Health Department Website or view these FAQs.